-“One young and beautiful woman who is doing it her way, throwing off pre-conception and inspiring the next generation of women adventurers, Lucy Shepherd.
+“Throwing off pre-conception and inspiring the next generation of women adventurers; Lucy Shepherd.
 Using her illustrated blog as a vehicle to educate and facilitate communicating the message, not just of independence and courage but also to highlight environmental change." - Vanessa Champion, PhotoAid F8

 Lucy throws herself head first into extraordinary global challenges.
 Always underestimated in modern society, it has become normal to go above and beyond the expectations that people put on her.